aoitjakima/crusaderlords/readme.txt

 3. Take a sub-culture, open the provincesDef.xls in map and remove all the lines except the ones with your selected culture column 'k'

-4. create logical dutchies roughly 3.5 counties in size (Make one duchy 3 and another one 4) Decide the borders of the dutchy based on the counties in the game copy the name of the dutchy into column J
+4. Create logical dutchies roughly 3.5 counties in size (Make one duchy 3 and another one 4) Decide the borders of the dutchy based on the counties in the game copy the name of the dutchy into column J

-5. create holding names
+5. Create holding names
-	fill in columns P-V with the holding names in holding P suffix the name of the holding with (U)
+	fill in columns P-V with the holding names in column P suffix the name of the holding with (U)
 		example: bortford(U)

+6. Save off changes as 'provenceDef - <3 letter culture abriviation>' for example 'provinceDef - VIL'